-increase in hardware expenditures of only 20 percent.4

-In this section an overview of proprietary software packages is presented.
+increase in hardware expenditures of only 20 percent.4 In this section an overview of proprietary software packages is presented.
 This overview is organized into two parts.
 First, the general categories of software are defined, and the report generators and statistical packages currently in use in correctional agencies are identified.
 Second, lists of the report generators and statistical packages, some of which are examined in depth in specific sections of this chapter, are presented.

 To facilitate the discussion, Table 5.1 presents a typology of software based on the software's generality of use.
-This typol- are batch-oriented.
+This typolare batch-oriented.
 In preparing Exhibits ogy follows the categorization developed in A and B many quality systems were ex-Software Selection by Wooldridge.
 While it is not comprehensive, it gives some examples for each category.

 Operating support programs are machine-oriented and are frequently referred to as "system software."
-These include the package. widely known and used operating systems as IBM's OS and DOS and CDC's NOS.
+These include the package. widely known and used operating systems developed by computer manufacturers such as IBM's OS and DOS and CDC's NOS.
 Compilers for Fortran, Cobol and other of operating support program.
 A second category of software is designed specifically to aid the programmer in performing such tasks as editing and documenting proas performing sorts and merges of files, producing output, and provide support to a wide range of applications.

 The fourth type of software is divided into two major groups: (1) data base man- no automation. agement systems (DBMS) and (2) report generators.
-DBMS are comprehensive soft-DBMS include IDMS, ADABAS and IMS.
-Report generators differ primarily in their files.
-As will be described in a later section, viding a full range of report production features.
-Examples of frequently used report specifically developed for business environments and for IBM compatible hardware.
+DBMS are comprehensive software systems designed to construct, main- uate curriculums around the country and tain and access a data base.
+Examples of the excellent documentation and user's DBMS include IDMS, ADABAS and IMS.
+Report generators differ primarily in their functional scope from DBMS.
+Most report with most hardware environments and its generators are capable of handling single comparative ease of use.
+The telephone files, while DBMS manages an entire data survey data indicate that, in terms of level base that may consist of over a hundred of development, most state correctional files.
+As will be described in a later section, day, fully capable of many common data base management tasks in addition to providing a full range of report production features.
+Examples of frequently used report generators are Mark IV, Culprit, and Easy- sought as well as provide information on trieve.
+Most of these systems have been the characteristics of some of the leading specifically developed for business environments and for IBM compatible hardware.
 While most hardware vendors have developed their own report generators, e.g., Burroughs' 'Reporter,' there are a number of packages developed and marketed by such packages, including the company name and address.

-general purpose application software and, detailed file descriptions which, after being specifically, the software packages used for statistical analysis.
+specifically, the software packages used for statistical analysis.
 These include such packages as the Statistical Package for the Social Sciences (SPSS) and the Biomedical Data Package (BMD).
 Exhibit E is a list of such statistical packages.
 This list also includes the vendor of the package to contact for further information.
 Most of these statistical packages were developed in a university environment, are well documented, and have proven capabilities.
 While they vary in terms of functional emphasis, most have a wide range of data analytic capabilities.
 Some of these systems are interactive, e.g., SCSS, MINITAB II and SAS 7.5, but most cluded.
 The choices made were based on considerations of the needs of EDP and research staffs in corrections, reported capabilities of the software, prior software assessment results and availability of the